sanity-io/sanity/packages/@sanity/cli/templates/shopify/README.md

 ## Features

-This studio comes preconfigured with Shopify-friendly content schemas and a whole host of customizations to make managing Shopify data in your Sanity studio easier.
+This studio comes preconfigured with Shopify-friendly content schema types and a whole host of customizations to make managing Shopify data in your Sanity studio easier.

 It also comes with several convenient layout modules which can be re-used across various pages.